SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Introduction

 Due to the limitations of experimental techniques such as X-ray crystallography and cryo-electron microscopy, protein structures are more difficult to determine experimentally than sequences~\cite{chua2022cryo}.
-This results in only hundreds of thousands of experimentally determined protein structures, while protein sequence data is in the billions.
+As a result, only hundreds of thousands of experimentally determined protein structures exist, whereas protein sequence data is in the billions.
 Most protein functional property prediction tasks only provide sequence data.
-Although 3D structures can be predicted using inverse folding models such as ESMFold~\cite{lin2023esm2}, the introduced bias and time consumption cannot be ignored.
-Therefore, finetuning using only protein sequences is a more time-saving method and has been shown to achieve comparable performance to methods that combine structural data and other modalities~\cite{lin2023esm2}.
-Sequence-based finetuning can not only alleviate the data scarcity problem, but also exploit the rich information encoded in the sequence itself, making it a practical alternative for many tasks.
+Although 3D structures can be predicted using folding models such as ESMFold~\cite{lin2023esm2}, the introduced bias and time consumption cannot be ignored.
+Any errors in predicted structures propagate to downstream tasks, compounding uncertainty, especially for proteins with low-confidence structural predictions.
+Therefore, finetuning using only protein sequences is a more time-efficient method and has been shown to achieve performance comparable to methods that combine structural data and other modalities~\cite{lin2023esm2}.
+Sequence-based finetuning can not only alleviate the data scarcity problem but also exploit the rich information encoded in the sequence itself, making it a practical alternative for many tasks.

-This work aims to finetune the model end-to-end to predict protein properties using only protein sequences as input.
-To this end, we finetune ESM-2 using LoRA while training the downstream network from scratch and compare the impact of different hyperparameters on model performance.
-In addition, we use the multi-head attention mechanism in downstream head to integrate sequence features and contact maps, giving the model the ability to consider sequential and structural relationships during prediction, thereby improving its adaptability on various downstream tasks.
-Therefore, in addition to training the LoRA weights and the prediction head, we also allow the contact head of ESM-2 to participate in training.
-To verify the effectiveness of our method, we conducted experiments on multiple protein sequence-based regression and classification tasks.
-The experimental results show that after the introduction of LoRA, our method performs well in both accuracy and performance under different parameters and tasks.
+This work aims to systematically investigate parameter-efficient finetuning for protein property prediction using only sequence information as input.
+While previous studies have applied such techniques to specific protein tasks, our work provides a comprehensive evaluation across 10 diverse prediction tasks using ESM-2 and ESM-C models of different sizes.
+We demonstrate that smaller models with LoRA finetuning can achieve comparable or superior performance to larger models without finetuning, offering significant practical advantages for resource-constrained research environments.
+To enhance model performance, we integrate the multi-head attention mechanism in the downstream head to combine sequence features with contact maps, enabling the model to consider both sequential and structural relationships during prediction.
+This approach involves training the LoRA weights and downstream prediction head while also allowing the model contact head to participate in training when structural information is utilized.
+Our experimental results confirm that our method performs well in both accuracy and computational efficiency across various parameters and tasks, providing an effective solution for protein sequence-based regression and classification problems.